canvasxyz/canvas/README.md

 This just puts a stub shell script at `$(npm config get prefix)/bin/canvas` that calls `node ${PWD}/packages/canvas-cli/index.js $@`.

-You must build the CLI before it will work (either running the dev server, running `npm run build` in the repo root, running `npm run build-cli` in the repo root, or running `npm run build` inside packages/canvas-cli), but once install, you should never have to think about it again.

 The basic CLI commands are

 ```